In Tibetan, “Kutsab” refers to the representative of the body (i.e. the body of Guru Rinpoche). “Ter” means precious treasure and “Nga” means five.

 During my visit to Kutsab Ternga in 2001, the Lamas and villagers requested that I rebuild the temple.
-The monastery was made of stones and mud and had deteriorated significantly in the harsh weather over time.
+The temple was made of stones and mud and had deteriorated significantly in the harsh weather over time.
 Due to safety concerns, the five treasures were kept in different homes in the village.
 17 years have passed and I would like to commence this project, despite undertaking multiple projects concurrently and the lack of funds.

 This time, it will be a major restoration with additional structures and buildings.
 There will be a main hall at the ground floor for puja and gatherings.
 The 1st floor will enshrine the five treasures, with a meditation place.
 Rinpoche and Sangha’s rooms will flank the shrine hall.
 There will be a dining area and a small café

 for pilgrims to take a break and have some refreshments.
 As this would be the first showcase of Guru Rinpoche’s five representative treasures, I ensured that the design of the temple caters to every pilgrim’s wish to venerate and receive blessings, as well as to enjoy the pristine environment.

 This is a very important project as it conserves a rare historical site and revives the Buddha Dharma in Jomsom.
 In lower Mustang, Kutsab Ternga is the earliest temple ever built that is enshrined with holy objects of Guru Rinpoche.
 As it is the legacy of the 1st Shangpa Rinpoche’s mission, it is especially meaningful to ensure the continuity of the Buddha teachings across generations.
 I sincerely wish that every devotee of Dharma would support this project to fruition.
 May you resonate with this project, and may you

 receive the great blessings of the Kutsab Ternga.